 Self-efficacy is essentially the belief in your own ability to control your own behavior, emotions, and motivations.
-It is your belief in your ability to solve a problem, reach a goal, complete a task, and achieve what you set out to do.
+It is your belief that you can solve a problem, reach a goal, complete a task, and achieve what you set out to do.

-For example, a student who has a high level of self-efficacy in mathematics will feel confident in her ability to do well in a tough statistics class.
-Even if she is not particularly skilled at this particular type of math, her strong self-belief can help give her the motivation and will to persist even if the lessons and assignments are very difficult.
+For example, a student who has a high level of self-efficacy in mathematics will feel confident in their ability to do well in a tough statistics class.
+Even if they are not particularly skilled at this particular type of math, their strong self-belief can help give them the motivation and will to persist even when it’s difficult.

-Psychologists are interested in many different aspects of self-efficacy and often look at it from a number of different psychological perspectives.
+Psychologists are interested in many different aspects of self-efficacy.
+They often look at it from a number of different psychological perspectives.
 For example, psychologists are interested in:

 - How self-efficacy develops